 Chief Development Officer

-Dr. Chanda has over twenty years of experience in drug development, including experience with product development, regulatory affairs, and product registration.
+Dr. Chanda joined Tioma in 2016 and serves as its Chief Development Officer.
+He brings more than twenty years of experience in drug development, including product development, regulatory affairs, and product registration.
 Most recently, Dr. Chanda served as Senior Vice President, Drug Development at Anacor Pharmaceuticals until its acquisition by Pfizer in June of 2016.
 At Anacor, he was responsible for all aspects of CMC and Preclinical Safety and played key leadership roles in the development and approvals of KERYDIN® for the treatment of onychomycosis and EUCRISA® for the treatment of eczema.
 Previously, Dr. Chanda was Senior Director, Toxicology, Drug Metabolism and Pharmacokinetics at NeurogesX, Inc., prior to its acquisition by Acorda Therapeutics, where he played a leadership role in development of QUTENZA® for the management of neuropathic pain associated with postherpetic neuralgia.
-He also held industry positions at Cerus Corporation and PPD-Development.
+He also held leadership positions at Cerus Corporation and PPD-Development.
 Dr. Chanda has over thirty publications in various peer-reviewed journals.
-Dr. Chanda received his PhD in Pharmacology/Toxicology at Northeast Louisiana University and completed postdoctoral fellowships at University of North Carolina at Chapel Hill and North Carolina State University, Raleigh, North Carolina.
+He received his Ph.D. in Pharmacology/Toxicology at Northeast Louisiana University and completed postdoctoral fellowships at University of North Carolina at Chapel Hill and North Carolina State University, Raleigh, North Carolina.